useblocks/sphinx-needs/docs/directives/list2need.rst

 This is called the indentation level and each level must have a need-type defined in the ``types`` option.

 A line starting **without** a ``*`` will be added to the prior one.
-So it can be used to structure longer titles or content, it has no impact on the later representation.
+So it can be used to structure longer titles or content, and has no impact on the later representation.

 Options
 -------